yeslogic/prince-docs/docs/prince-output.md

         -prince-pdf-script: "this.zoomType = zoomtype.fitP; this.print();"
     }
 ```
 Prince offers yet another way to include scripts in a document through a stylesheet: the [`-prince-pdf-event-scripts`](css-props.md#prop-prince-pdf-event-scripts) property can be used to include JavaScript code that will be executed in the PDF when printing, saving, and closing the PDF, known as "Document Action" scripts.
+Adobe provides a [JavaScript for Acrobat API Reference](https://opensource.adobe.com/dc-acrobat-sdk-docs/acrobatsdk/pdfs/acrobatsdk_jsapiref.pdf) - always keep in mind that in many cases these might only work in Adobe Acrobat products.

 Just as with the previous property, scripts need to be provided inline.

 ```css
     @prince-pdf {